-Potato and Egg Salad with dill and spring onions, a recipe to please a crowd.
-A great choice for a BBQ side, picnic, or any occasion.
+Potato and Egg Salad or Deviled Egg Potato Salad with mustard, cider vinegar, mayo, dill and spring onions, a recipe to please a crowd.
+A great choice for a BBQ side, picnic, or any other occasion.
 Easy to put together, gone from the plate in seconds.

-Now, combine these two superlicious dishes: potatoes and eggs, and you get the salad of all salads.
+Now, combine these two superlicious dishes: potatoes and eggs, and you get the salad of all salads: deviled egg potato salad.
 It might sound weird, but wait until you try it!

 Still not sold yet?
 Well, let's just make it even more interesting.
 You can also cut the amount of mayo by half if you wish by adding some plain yogurt, a bit of dill and spring onions, and there you have it, an even lighter version.